KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/FindingsReport.md

 More seconds per joule = more time spent per unit of energy, indicating poor productivity per energy.
   Iterations per Joule is Very Low
 Only 0.007012 iterations per joule, showing extremely low computational throughput relative to the energy consumed.
-OpenFOAM uses many sparse linear solves, which are slow and memory-bound, causing poor energy scaling.
+OpenFOAM uses many sparse linear solves, which are slow and memory-bound, causing poor energy scaling.
-  Solver Did Not Converge
+Solver Did Not Converge
-Maximum residual: 6 → this is extremely high.
+Maximum residual: 6 → this is extremely high.
-The simulation did not converge, which means the energy spent did not lead to a valid solver result.
+The simulation did not converge, which means the energy spent did not lead to a valid solver result.
-Poor convergence reduces the scientific usefulness of the run despite the large energy cost.
+Poor convergence reduces the scientific usefulness of the run despite the large energy cost.

 # OPEMFOAM GRAPH ANALYSES
 <img width="602" height="443" alt="image" src="https://github.com/user-attachments/assets/c83007d8-18ee-4363-b982-aa55718d6420" />